 Corruption, misconduct: Govt compulsorily retires 12 IT officers

-New Delhi, June 11: The government has compulsorily retired from service 12 senior income tax officers on charges of corruption and professional misconduct, sources said on Monday.
+New Delhi, June 11: The government has compulsorily made retired from service 12 senior income tax officers on charges of corruption and professional misconduct, sources said on Monday.

 The list is topped by a Joint Commissioner-rank officer against whom there are serious complaints of corruption and extortion from businessmen accused of helping self-styled godman Chandraswami.